julianbarg/workhours/README.md

 The terminal functions allow to easily record the start or end of working on a project.
 Note that the locations for the log file are hardcoded, because I am a lazy bastard.
+The functions are saved to `~/.bashrc` to make them permanently available in the console.

 ### start_job (job_name)